niklasmh/client-side-python-runner/README.md

 - Fix broken demo.
 This was luckily not affecting the package and documentation itself.

+### Version 1.3.0

+- Add variable handling examples in the docs.
+- Update design on the docs.
+- Use monaco editor with python highlighting in the docs.
+- Fix line offset with Skulpt as of injecting variables before the code.
+Now defining the variables different.
+- Rename `storeStateBetweenRuns` to `loadVariablesBeforeRun` and `storeVariablesAfterRun` giving the user more control as well as understanding og what is actually happening when setting these.
+- Fix variable handling in Skulpt.

 ## Later

 - [ ] Include more Python runners.